Rewriting a Deep Generative Model: An Overview

 "Deep network training is a blind optimization procedure where programmers define objectives but not the solutions that emerge.
 In this paper, we ask if deep networks can be created in a different way.
 Can the rules in a network be directly rewritten?"

-The blind optimization procedure is investigated quantitatively in the paper "Deep Ensembles: A Loss Landscape Perspective" by Fort et al. Sayak Paul, and I explored this paper in this report.
+The blind optimization procedure is investigated quantitatively in the paper "Deep Ensembles: A Loss Landscape Perspectivearrow-up-right" by Fort et al. Sayak Paul, and I explored this paper in this reportarrow-up-right.

 The usual recipe for creating a deep neural network is to train such a model on a massive dataset with a defined objective function.
 This takes a considerable amount of time and is expensive in most cases.
 The authors of Rewriting a Deep Generative Model propose a method to create new deep networks by rewriting the rule of an existing pre-trained network as shown in figure 1.
 By doing so, they wish to enable novice users to easily modify and customize a model without the training time and computational cost of large-scale machine learning.

 Figure 1: Rewriting GAN without training to remove the watermark, to add people, and to replace the tower with the tree.
-(Source)
+(Sourcearrow-up-right)

 They do so by setting up a new problem statement: manipulation of specific rules encoded by a deep generative model.

-If you are unfamiliar with deep generative models, here is my take on the same.
+If you are unfamiliar with deep generative models, here is my take on the samearrow-up-right.

 So why is rewriting deep generative model useful?